mcl0vinit/rove/infra/fly/devbox/README.md

 - The volume mount is optional.
 If present, the entrypoint will reuse SSH host keys from `/persist/ssh`, but that also makes the box region-bound.
 - The login user is `rove`, with passwordless `sudo`, while the entrypoint stays root-owned so it can manage host keys and `sshd`.

-## Likely Rove target shape later
+## Rove Target Shape

-The default `devbox` target now assumes dotfiles are already in the image, so it stays lean:
+The default `devbox` target assumes the common terminal tooling is already in the image, so Rove only needs provider settings and optional bootstrap:

 ```json
 {